 By the end of your MRes programme you will have extended your subject-specific and more generic skills beyond the level of your undergraduate degree.
 This will be partially the result of further instruction during the programme, but also will be a direct result of the application and practice of your skills during your research project and the practical elements of your studies.
 Additionally you will have developed research skills of sufficient depth to produce work which is publishable in refereed scientific literature.

-We offer the perfect location for the study of this subject – we are close to several sites of global importance for vertebrate palaeontology including the Isle of Wight, Surrey and Sussex, and the Jurassic Fossil Coast of Dorset.
+- NOCS is near several sites of global importance for vertebrate palaeontology including the IOW and Jurassic Fossil Coast

 Typical entry requirements

-You will need to have, to expect to have, a good (2:1 or equivalent) Honours degree in biology, geology, environmental science or a similar subject.
+You will need to have, to expect to have, a good (2:1 or an equivalent standard in other qualifications) Honours degree in biology, geology, environmental science or a similar subject.

 Applications are considered throughout the year; most candidates will be invited to interview to discuss the programme in more detail.